ev2900/Flink_Late_Arriving_Date_Event_Order/README.md

 How does Flink determine if an event is on time or late?

-Answer.
-Flink compares the timestamp in the event (assuming we are using event time as our notion of time) to the most current watermark it keeps track of.
+Flink determines if an event is late by comparing the timestamp in the event (assuming we are using event time as our notion of time) to the most current watermark it keeps track of.
 * If the timestamp in the event < the water mark = event is labeled as late.
 * If the timestamp in the event > the watermark = event is consider on time.

 Since Flink is comparing messages to this watermark to determine if they are late or not; what is a watermark?

-Answer.
 A watermark is a time stamp.
 More specificlly